LupusInferni315/Stellarwolf.Core/README.md

 The state of the generator can be saved to an `int[]` to be handled seperately or written directly to a `Stream` and can be loaded the same ways.

-The class provides a `ThreadStatic` instance for sharing a single instance across an entire application.
+The class provides a static instance for sharing a single instance across an entire application.

 The seed of the class can be provided in either the form of an integer or a string
  - If the seed is a string the class will attempt to convert it into an integer before seeding the generator (ie 315 is the same as "315").